-Actigraphy wrist-bands to monitor sleep hygiene
+Actigraphy wristbands to monitor sleep hygiene

 What is Actigraphy?

-As part of neuroCare's treatment of ADHD, ADD, OCD, Depression & Insomnia, we loan our patients an Actigraphy wristband to assess sleep hygiene.
-Patients are usually asked to wear the watch over a period of seven days.
-Actigraphy wristbands have sensors for red, green, blue and Infrared light and also have temperature sensors and accelerometers to measure a person's daily activity.
+As part of neuroCare's assesment and managment of ADHD, ADD, OCD, Depression & Insomnia, we loan our clients an Actigraphy wristband to assess sleep quality.
+Clients are asked to wear the wristband over a period of seven days.
+Actigraphy wristbands have sensors for red, green, blue and Infrared light and also have temperature sensors and accelerometers to measure a persona's daily activity.

-Why is this part of my treatment?
+Why is this part of my assessment?

 What do I do when I get my wristband?

+You can wear your Actigraphy wristband as soon as you are given it and it will start measuring your activity, temperature and light surroundings straight away.
+These wristbands are splash-proof and can be worn in the shower, but should not be submerged underwater (i.e. swimming, diving, bathing).
+If you feel you need to take it off for an activity this is okay, but it is important you wear it as much as possible and especially while you are sleeping.
 When you go to bed we ask you to hold down the button* until it beeps.
 When you wake up we ask you to press it again.
 If you forget to press the button before bed and after waking up, there is no need to worry.
 All the button does is make a mark on your actigraphy data at the time you press it.
 If you forget to press it we will still be able to assume what time you went to bed or woke up based on your activity reading and light intake, however, the reason we ask you to press the button is that it is good to know what time you intended to go to bed and wake up so this helps us to more precisely analyse the data.

 *Note: the button is not an ON/OFF function.
 The wristband is always ON until it is returned to neuroCare.